winni2k/pigglet/README.md

 # pigglet
-The Philogenetic Inference and Genotyping from Genotype Likelihoods Tool
+The Phylogenetic Inference and Genotyping from Genotype Likelihoods Tool

 ## Dev setup